 - Select the Switch View button.

-- Select either Grid view, Speaker view, Together mode, or Large grid from the menu.
+- Select either Grid view, Speaker view, Together mode, or Large gallery from the menu.

 - If you decide to use Together mode, you'll need to choose your scene first and then you can Apply and enable for all chat participants.